Frequently Asked Questions

 If I don't like where I am matched, is there any "swap" system for me to change or can I have changes made to my programme?

-All of our programmes are 'balanced' educationally and are quality monitored by Health Education England - North West through site visits to each hosting trust.
+All of our programmes are 'balanced' educationally and are quality monitored by NHS England - North West through site visits to each hosting trust.
 They are approved a year in advance by educational and financial committees at Health Education England - North West and approval is given for specific combinations of specialties and experience to enable all trainees to gain the competencies required by the national Foundation curriculum.
 As such, there would rarely be any educational argument favouring swaps or alterations.
 Exceptionally, changes can be made for operational reasons relating to the running of the programme, or when specific circumstances warrant it for a trainee's health or well-being.

 Trainees should not worry if they don’t secure exactly the foundation programme of their choice.
 The placements will not have a direct bearing on their chances of getting into a specific specialty training programme.
 Trainees should ensure that they can demonstrate commitment through other means, for example tasters, arranging their own observations, meetings with consultants, courses, research.